a0x3e8/a1000_analog_clock/README.md

 rendering it in a gtk window.

 ## use in conky:
+1)save .py file somewhere in your home directory.
+2)open conkyrc file.
-save .py file somewhere in your home directory. open conkyrc file. add following lines to file and save it:
+3)add following lines to file and save it:

 ```code
 ${execpi 0.8 python PATH//analog_clock.py -s -i -w 150 -H 150>/dev/null}